ALehr/ALehr.github.io/homepage_sections/markdown/watching.md

 - [Beau Is Afraid](https://youtu.be/PuiWDn976Ek?si=_xZkR58sLQuEc8IA)<br>
 <span class="rating">★★★☆☆</span><br>
 I'm glad I watched it, but I was honestly disappointed.
-I like Ari Aster's other films so much, that I guess I had pretty high expectations for this one.
+I like Ari Aster's other films so much that I guess I had pretty high expectations for this one.
 It wasn't very scary, and TBH I was pretty confused about what was going on most of the time.

 - [What We Do in the Shadows](https://youtu.be/3_jTVuExbAo?si=V43vqUWkeJzI7Yx4)<br>
 <span class="rating">★★★★★</span><br>